CE-Programming/toolchain/CEdev/examples/demo_1/README.md

 -- Demo 1 ------------------------------------------------------------------------

 This is a simple demo to demonstrate filling the screen with a certain color.
+It also shows how to pause for an exact amount of time measured by seconds

 -- Compiling ----------------------------------------------------------------------